the-lost-explorer/albatross/README.md

 # albatross
-A load testing tool for GWT Applications.
+A load testing tool for all Applications.

-Announcement:
-**Calling all interested developers to collaborate for this initiative.**